-In the winter term each year, the Interdisciplinary Dialogue Project brings together students and faculty from different disciplines to explore a social justice issue.
-Truth and reconciliation, refugee migration, Islamophobia—the topic changes each year, but the approach remains the same: interdisciplinary, collaborative, meaningful.
+The annual Interdisciplinary Dialogue Project brings together faculty, students, and staff from different disciplines along with members of the broader public to explore a social justice issue.
+Truth and reconciliation, Indigenous ways of knowing, refugee migration—the topic changes each year, but the approach remains the same: interdisciplinary, collaborative, meaningful.

 IDP at a glance

 MacEwan students can formally participate in the Interdisciplinary Dialogue by registering in a course that is associated with the IDP and/or by signing up through a related co-curricular record (CCR) program via MacEwan’s Co-Curricular Record.